kuttaineh/unititle/README.md

 # Universal Title
 the basis of isocracy

-## Make our societies civil again.
+## Let's make our societies civil again.
 To witness this end, we divide the unimproved value of the earth equally across all conceived living beings.

 ## Predistribution as Right